-- b.
-Missed Term Exams Worth Less Than 20% of the Total Course Work: Instructors have the right to deny a request for an excused absence if the reason for the absence is unacceptable as noted in §23.5.6 above.
-If excusing a student's absence from a term exam. the instructor has the discretion to either waive the term exam, or require the student to write a make-up exam.
-Instructors may use their discretion to request supporting documentation.
-However, the University Health Centre will not provide a Medical Statement Form.
-Students must seek an excused absence from the course instructor within two working days following the term exam missed or as soon as the student is able, having regard to the circumstances underlying the absence.
+The instructor has the discretion either to waive the term exam, or require the student to write a make-up exam.
 If a waiver is granted, the percentage weight allotted to the term exam missed is added to the percentage weight allotted to the final exam.
-For a makeup exam, the student is required to write an equivalent exam at a time set by the instructor.
-If the student does not write the assigned make-up exam at the prescribed time, a raw score of zero will be assigned for the missed term exam. - (2) Missed Final Exams: A student who has missed a final exam because of incapacitating illness, severe domestic affliction or other compelling reason (including religious conviction) may apply for a deferred exam.
+For a make-up exam, the student is required to write an equivalent exam at a time set by the instructor.
+If the student does not write the assigned make-up exam at the prescribed time, a raw score of zero will be assigned for the missed term exam.

+(2) Missed Final Exams: A student who has missed a final exam because of incapacitating illness, severe domestic affliction or other compelling reason (including religious conviction) may apply for a deferred exam.